Skip to main content

 ~ Hosch & Scully ~

-Clemence Hosch, born in Auchenflower, Brisbane, and Rachael Scully, born in Bibaringa, South Australia, first met when attending Queensland University in 1974.
-Hosch was heading his own musical group, The Clemtations, who were playing a student gig at Big Dippers Ballroom where Scully worked part time.
+Clemence Hosch, born in Brisbane, and Rachael Scully, from South Australia, first met when attending Queensland University in 1974.
+Hosch was leading his own musical group, The Clemtations, who were playing a student gig at Dipper’s Ballroom where Scully worked part-time.

 During soundcheck, when Scully heard Hosch playing ‘Sunshine Superman’, she joined him on harmony during the chorus.
-Scully later recalled, “I was a roadie at Big Dippers, moving some speaker cases and beer kegs when I unconsciously started singing along to Clem’s vocal..
+Scully later recalled, “I was a barmaid at Dipper’s, moving some speaker cases and beer kegs when I unconsciously started singing along to Clem’s vocal..
 He stopped playing.. and um, I was in the band that night.”

-On further discovering that they were interested in the same music, the two began writing songs on a regular basis and eventually shared a number of apartments on campus and in the city.
-One of the residences had “Hosch & Scully” written on the mailbox, which friends began to call them when Hosch disbanded the The Clemtations and the duo began performing at coffee houses.
+On further discovering that they were interested in the same songwriters and authors, Clemence and Rachael began writing songs on a regular basis and eventually shared a number of apartments on campus and in the city.
+One of the residences had “Hosch & Scully” written on the mailbox, which friends labelled them when Hosch disbanded the The Clemtations and they began performing as a duo.
+Clemence would alternate between guitar and a Wurlitzer piano, while Rachael provided percussive embellishments.

-Hosch purchased a Tuscan 4-Track and taught himself how to record on multiple tracks and overdub, all invaluable training.
-The two where known to spend weekends locked in their apartment, recording demos in different rooms, writing at all hours of the day and listening to The Kinks, Noodles Davis, and Jon Demure for inspiration.
+With a student loan Hosch purchased a ARP Odyssey, the world’s first duo-phonic synthesiser – capable of playing two notes at once – and a Yamaha CS-80.
+Finally being able to experiment on multiple tracks and overdub, Hosch & Scully where known to spend weekends locked in their apartment, recording demos in different rooms, writing at all hours of the night and reading the works of Henry Dumas, Anna Kavan and Olaf Stapledon – for inspiration.

 ~ ? ~